Benchmarking quantum simulation with neutron-scattering experiments

 \subsection{Benchmarking}

-To quantitatively assess how close the quantum hardware results are to the neutron spectra, we first compute three baseline metrics: the mean squared error (MSE), the Wasserstein distance, and the structural similarity index measure (SSIM)~\cite{wang2004image}.
-MSE measures the average local pixel-wise deviation between two spectra, while the Wasserstein distance captures their global similarity by evaluating the cost of transporting one spectrum into another.
-SSIM provides a complementary structure-aware comparison; its values range from 1 (perfect similarity) to 0 (no similarity) to -1 (perfect antisimilarity).
+To quantitatively assess the agreement between quantum simulations and INS spectra, we first employ three complementary similarity metrics: mean squared error (MSE), Wasserstein distance, and the structural similarity index measure (SSIM).
+While MSE captures the average local pixel-wise deviation and the Wasserstein distance captures global similarity, SSIM provides a structure-aware comparison, with values ranging from 1 (perfect similarity) to 0 (no similarity) to -1 (perfect antisimilarity).
+The MPS results, computed using identical system size, time discretization, and Fourier procedures, set an upper bound on the accuracy achievable in the absence of hardware noise.
+Overall, all three metrics confirm that the quantum simulations reproduce the INS spectra with fidelity comparable to MPS benchmarks (Fig.~\ref{KCuF3_spectrum}J).

-MSE, Wasserstein distance, and SSIM all quantitatively confirm that the quantum simulation and the MPS results reproduce the INS spectra with comparable fidelity.
-As summarized in Figure~\ref{KCuF3_spectrum}J, the MPS simulation (computed from the DMRG ground state using the same number of qubits, time discretization, and discrete Fourier transform procedure) sets an upper bound on the accuracy achievable in the absence of hardware noise.
-Accordingly, its slightly better MSE and SSIM are expected.
-Any other visual similarity observed between the quantum simulation and the INS spectra arises from noise-induced data smearing rather than from the underlying dynamics.

-Although these baseline metrics provide useful global similarity measures, they remain relatively generic image-based metrics, less relevant to condensed-matter applications, such as peak positions, linewidths, spectral-weight distribution, or correlation and entanglement properties.
-To address these, we turn to additional physics-informed metrics.

-In terms of the spectral distribution, the main dispersion carries approximately 48 \% of the total spectral weight in the experimental spectrum.
-The MPS results slightly overestimate this weight at 58.9 \%, whereas the $ibm\_boston$ results lie close to the experimental value, yielding weights near 50 \%.
-This apparent agreement, however, is a consequence of noise rather than an increase in accuracy.
-Hardware noise reduces the ability to cleanly resolve the main dispersion, effectively smearing the intensity and thus lowering the observable spectral weight relative to the MPS result.
+However, as these generic metrics are not physics-informed, we further analyze spectral properties that are directly relevant to condensed-matter experiments: spectral weight, peak positions, linewidths, and entanglement properties.
+In terms of spectral weight, the main experimental dispersion carries approximately 48\% of the total intensity.
+MPS slightly overestimates this value (58.9\%), the $ibm\_boston$ results yield values closer to experiment ($\sim$50\%).
+This agreement reflects the presence of hardware noise that smears the intensity and lowers the observable spectral weight toward experimental levels.